-Tickets for the Bloody Mary Festival – including access to all participating Bloodys – will go on sale soon, with general admission costing $49 and VIP access (featuring earlier access to the festival) costing $59.
+Tickets for the Bloody Mary Festival – including access to all participating Bloodys – are on sale now at the event's website, with general admission costing $49.50 and VIP access (featuring earlier access to the festival) costing $60.50.
 General admission sessions run from either 11:15 a.m. to 1:30 p.m. or 3:45 p.m. to 6 p.m., while VIP sessions run from either 10:30 a.m. to 1:30 p.m. or 3 to 6 p.m.

-For more information, updates and tickets, visit the Bloody Mary Festival's website – and get your liver ready.
-One hopes we'll have a lot to toast to come late summer.
+For more information, updates and ticket availability, visit the Bloody Mary Festival's website – and get your taste buds and liver ready.

 As much as it is a gigantic cliché to say that one has always had a passion for film, Matt Mueller has always had a passion for film.
 Whether it was bringing in the latest movie reviews for his first grade show-and-tell or writing film reviews for the St. Norbert College Times as a high school student, Matt is way too obsessed with movies for his own good.